-We advise all Swiss citizens in Australia to comply with the recommendations and regulations of the competent local authorities, the Department of Health and the Department of Home Affairs.
+We advise all Swiss citizens in Australia to comply with the recommendations and regulations of the competent local authorities, the Department of Health, the Department of Home Affairs or others.
 Please keep yourself updated.
 Be aware that Australian citizens (including dual-nationals) and permanent residents need to secure a travel exemption from the Australian Border Force (ABF) Commissioner before they can leave Australia.

 Please also follow the travel advice "Focus novel Coronavirus (COVID-19)” of the Swiss Federal Department of Foreign Affairs (FDFA), the Swiss Federal Office of Public Health (FOPH) and the World Health Organization (WHO).

 - Australian Department of Home Affairs (Immigration/Travel Advice)

 Thank you for your understanding in these extraordinary circumstances worldwide.

 Health-related requirements for travels to Switzerland

 In response to the COVID-19 pandemic, there are special rules for people entering Switzerland.
 Depending on the type of travel, you might have to fill out an entry form, show proof of a negative test and/or go into quarantine.

 These rules are implemented by the Federal Office of Public Health and you will find the most recent information here.

 To see what rules apply to your own particular situation when entering Switzerland, consult the online Travelcheck.

 Please also note, that all persons arriving from abroad have to fill out an entry form online with contact details before they enter Switzerland.
 You will find this form for incoming travelers at swissplf.admin.ch.